Saturday, December 17, 2022

 Tax Court Sustains Accuracy-Related Penalty for Offshore Accounts, Rejecting Taxpayer's QAR, Statute of Limitations, and § 6751(b) Arguments (9/1/22)

 This blog will alert readers of a new Tax Court opinion, Lamprecht v.
 Commissioner, T.C.
 Memo.
 2022-91, involving the accuracy-related penalty for failure to report income from foreign accounts.
-(The opinion may be retrieved at docket entry 181 from the docket entries, here.)
+(The opinion may be retrieved at docket entry 181 from the docket entries, here; or GS here.)
 I will set up my discussion from the syllabus for the key points decided (on the value of the syllabus see point 6 at the end of this blog):

 Ps are citizens of Switzerland who lawfully resided in the United States, where P–H worked as an investment consultant managing investments for himself and his clients.
 Ps filed U.S. income tax returns for 2006 and 2007 which understated their income in both years by omitting income that Ps treated as foreign sourced.